VieVaWaldi/dh_pipeline/orchestration/README.md

 Ensure `export AIRFLOW_HOME=~/.airflow` is set up in .bashrc or in .zshrc

+Run `airflow db migrate` to initialize the database.

-Also, set up the config in `~/.airflow/airflow.cfg` with:
+Set up the config in `~/.airflow/airflow.cfg` with:

 - in line #7 `dags_folder = /path/from/root/.../dh_pipeline/orchestration`, to point to the correct DAG folder.
 - in line #150 `load_examples = False`.

-Then run `airflow db migrate` to initialize the database
+Finally run `airflow db migrate` to udpate the congfig.

 ## Reset Airflow